-Call for proposals 2025
+Call for proposals 2026

-Through its Humanitarian Innovation Programme (HIP Norway), Innovation Norway is looking for bold innovation projects that aim to improve humanitarian action, save lives, alleviate suffering, and sustain people’s dignity.
-The 2025 call for proposals is now open.
-We welcome humanitarian UN agencies, INGOs with an office in Norway, IFRC and ICRC to submit project proposals.
+© Save the ChildrenWe are looking for bold innovation projects that aim to improve humanitarian action, save lives, alleviate suffering, and safeguard people’s dignity and rights.
+The 2026 call for proposals is now open, and we welcome applications from UN humanitarian agencies, international NGOs with an office in Norway, as well as IFRC and ICRC.

 Objectives and target group for the programme

-HIP Norway is a grant and support mechanism, financed by the Norwegian Ministry of Foreign Affairs and administered by Innovation Norway.
+The Humanitarian Innovation Programme (HIP Norway) is a grant and support mechanism, financed by the Norwegian Ministry of Foreign Affairs and administered by Innovation Norway.

 HIP Norway aims to strengthen efforts to:

-• Provide people in need with the necessary protection and assistance in line with humanitarian principles.
+- Provide people in need with the necessary protection and assistance in line with humanitarian principles.

 To contribute to achieving the overall goal, HIP Norway will support projects that develop and scale innovative solutions that will contribute to smarter, better, more sustainable, and cost-effective emergency aid.